Escape-Technologies/mookme/packages/docs/references/README.md

 - prompts for one or multiple packages folder path
 - asks you to select one or multiple package at each path
-- creates the `.hooks` folder in each package where you can write **dedicated hooks !** that will be triggered only when changes in this package occur
+- creates the `.hooks` folder in each package where you can write **dedicated hooks!** that will be triggered only when changes in this package occur
 - creates a `.hooks` folder at the root of your project where you can write **project-wide hooks** that will be triggered on every commit